the French flag book cover

 Ancient philosophy is an all-encompassing science—a science of the totality of being 3.

-We see, then, that the positivist concept of science in our time is a residual concept 5, one that has abandoned all the questions formerly included in the concept of metaphysics—especially the ultimate and highest questions 6.
+We see, then, that the positivist concept of science in our time is a residual one 5, one that has abandoned all the questions formerly included in the concept of metaphysics—especially the ultimate and highest questions 6.

 The common feature of these abandoned questions is that they are problems of reason 7.